 It’s going to be alright.
-Ignoring the dividends, the 457(b), and the likelihood of portfolio growth, we’ve currently got 16+ years worth of living expenses in the taxable account.
+Ignoring the dividends, the 457(b), and the likelihood of portfolio growth, we’ve currently got nearly 20 years’ worth of living expenses in our taxable account.
 We can sell early and often if necessary.

-By the time we’d be selling the last scraps of the taxable account, I’ll be dangerously close to the magical age of 59.5.
-I’ll have a lot less hair and what’s left will be gray, but I’ll have easy access to the rest of my retirement savings.
-So I’ve got that going for me.
-Which is nice.
+By the time we’d be selling the last scraps of the taxable account, I would have reached the magical age of 59.5.
+I’ll have a lot less hair, and what’s left will be gray, but I’ll have easy access to the rest of my retirement savings.
+So I’ve got that going for me, which is nice.

 Touch the Roth Money Last

-Unless major changes take place in the treatment of these accounts, Roth accounts should be treated like a sleeping baby.
-Don’t go near them; try not to make a sound when you’re logged in to check on them.
+Unless major changes occur in the treatment of these accounts, Roth accounts should be treated like a sleeping baby.
+Please don’t go near them; try not to make a sound when you’re logged in to check on them.
 Admire them from a distance and let them rest.